MykolasS77/Package-Tracker/README.md

 dotnet run
 ```

-Go to url displayed in the terminal:
+Go to url displayed in the terminal (You may get an "ERR_CONNECTION_REFUSED" if you are using Chrome.
+If so, try using a different browser):

 <img width="352" height="106" alt="image" src="https://github.com/user-attachments/assets/a0c7b946-e424-47dc-8a55-fb07b1924bb3" />